All Israel

 France is one of four countries that has formally recognized a Palestinian state.

-Still, Prime Minister Pedro Sanchez said his government welcomes the latest developments in the Middle East, stressing that “now is the time to foster dialogue, support the civilian population, and look to the future with hope – but also with justice and remembrance, to ensure such atrocities are never repeated.”
+Even so, Spanish Prime Minister Pedro Sanchez said his government welcomes the latest developments in the Middle East, stressing that “now is the time to foster dialogue, support the civilian population, and look to the future with hope – but also with justice and remembrance, to ensure such atrocities are never repeated.”

-“We call on all parties to meet the commitments they have made, to end the war, and to build the foundations for a just and lasting end to the conflict and a sustainable path to a long-term peace,” Starmer added.
+“We call on all parties to meet the commitments they have made, to end the war, and to build the foundations for a just and lasting end to the conflict and a sustainable path to a long-term peace,” he added.

 In a statement, he emphasized that “Hamas must release all hostages, and Israel must pull back its forces to the agreed-upon line,” adding that this represents “a vital first step toward lasting peace.”